Several dead as fire ravages Swiss ski resort bar

-As revellers rang in the new year, a “fire of undetermined origin” broke out in a bar popular with tourists, police in the Wallis canton in southwestern Switzerland, police said in a statement.
+The “fire of undetermined origin” broke out in a bar popular with tourists, police in the Wallis canton in southwestern Switzerland said in a statement.

 “Several people lost their lives and others were injured,” the statement said, describing the incident as “serious” and said “a major emergency response is underway”.